rodneykinney/VFMC/README.md

 # Approach

-VFMC tracks all the steps of an FMC attempt: EO - DR - HTR - (FR) - Slice - Finish.
+VFMC tracks all the steps of an FMC attempt: EO - DR - HTR - (FR) - Finish - Insertions.

 ## A realistic alternative to pencil+paper+cube